adamburkegh/toothpaste/README.md

 This project shows a technique for discovering Stochastic Petri Nets from event logs using process mining.

-The paper describing the technique is "Burke, A, Leemans, SJJ and Wynn, M.T - Discovering Stochastic Process Models By Reduction and Abstraction" (forthcoming)
+The paper describing the technique is "Burke, A, Leemans, SJJ and Wynn, M.T - Discovering Stochastic Process Models By Reduction and Abstraction" (forthcoming).

 # Development Setup and Installation